lumiwallet/lumi-web-core-app/README.md

 On this page, you can import an existing BIP39 mnemonic.
 If the mnemonic is invalid, the corresponding error will appear.
 After successful import, you will be redirected to the Wallet info page.

 ### Wallet info
 The Wallet info page provides basic information about the wallet: mnemonic, seed hex representation and BIT 32 Root Key.
 To perform address derivation, fill in the fields "Derivation path" and "Range".
-Then you will get information about BIP32 Extended Private/Public Keys, BTC and ETH addresses, private and public keys.
+Then you will get information about BIP32 Extended Private/Public Keys, BTC, BCH and ETH addresses, private and public keys.

 ### BTC transaction
 To make a bitcoin transaction, you need to add inputs and outputs.
 Input includes: